Skip to main content Skip to navigation

 Course Selectors may make an offer to a candidate for a course other than the one to which the candidate applied if the Course Selector believes the applicant to be better suited to that course, or in situations where the applicant has already covered some or all of the content of the course they originally applied to.

 Upon the recommendation of the Course Selector, the application and any supporting materials will be verified and the applicant will be notified of Warwick’s formal decision.
-This formal decision will be communicated to the applicant by the Student Recruitment, Outreach and Admissions Service (other than in the case of applications for taught programmes offered by Warwick Manufacturing Group (WMG) which will be communicated directly to the applicant by WMG, or for the MBA/DBA programmes in Warwick Business School (WBS) which will be communicated directly to the applicant by WBS).
+This formal decision will be communicated to the applicant by the Admissions Service (other than in the case of applications for taught programmes offered by Warwick Manufacturing Group (WMG) which will be communicated directly to the applicant by WMG, or for the MBA/DBA programmes in Warwick Business School (WBS) which will be communicated directly to the applicant by WBS).
 In the case of candidates being made an offer, this offer will include any conditions which need to be met in advance of the course starting, Warwick’s Terms and Conditions of offer, and in the case of postgraduate taught programmes, will include Material Information relevant to the programme of study.
 Offers of study are not a guarantee of funding.
 Applicants will be instructed of the procedure for accepting or declining such offers.

 The University aims to make decisions on complete applications for taught courses in four to six weeks, and for research courses in six to eight weeks.
 These timescales should be treated as a guideline only since the University is committed to giving applicants equal consideration and believes it is important that it makes the correct decision.
+For some particularly competitive courses the University operates a gathered field approach meaning that decisions may take longer than eight weeks; this will be communicated to applicants at the point of application.

-Admission decisions are regulated by the Chair of the Board of Graduate Studies, acting on the Board’s behalf.
 The second schedule of the Statutes of the University allows for the Vice-Chancellor, with the concurrence of the Senate, to refuse to admit any person to the University without assigning a reason.

-6. Deferral Opportunities
+6. Deferral requests

 Applicants who have received an offer of a place at Warwick may request that the offer be deferred to the intake after the one they were originally offered admission to.